krzysztof-gzocha/searcher-bundle/README.md

 All ideas and pull request are welcomed and appreciated.
 Please, feel free to share your thought via issues.

-Command to run tests: `bin/phing run-tests`.
+Command to run tests: `bin/phing`.